Protect Creators, Protect Massachusetts’ Economy, Protect Copyright. Say “No” to S 2330 and H 3595.

 It Will Hurt Massachusetts’ Creative Economy

-Local music industries contribute $2.9 billion to U.S. GDP.
+Local music industries contribute $2.9 billion to the state’s GDP.

 It Will Hurt Massachusetts’s Creative Economy